Report updated May 7, 2026

 EA SPORTS FC™ Mobile Soccer 26 is an established games app that is free with in-app purchases.
-With a 4.5/5 rating from 23.7M reviews, it shows polarized user reception.
-Users particularly appreciate visual quality and realism, though pay-to-win and scripting remains a common concern.
+With a 4.5/5 rating from 23.9M reviews, it shows polarized user reception.
+Users particularly appreciate core football simulation mechanics provide a realistic and engaging experience for long-term players, though aggressive matchmaking and scripting mechanics create an unfair environment for free-to-play users remains a common concern.

 What is EA SPORTS FC™ Mobile Soccer 26?